ON THIS DAY in 1853,

 On this day in 1888, actress Cathleen Nesbitt was born in England.
 She was cast in the popular Masterpiece Theatre mini-series, Upstairs, Downstairs, and in North America was repeatedly cast in early TV’s live dramas, including Studio One, US Steel Hour & Alcoa Hour.
 She died back in the UK August 2 1982 at age 93.

-Onthis day in 1905, singer Harry Barris (centre), who sang with Bing Crosby (left) in “The Rhythm Boys” at the outset of his career, was born in New York City.
+Onthis day in 1905, singer Harry Barris (below, centre), who sang with Bing Crosby (below, left) in “The Rhythm Boys” at the outset of his career, was born in New York City.

 His songwriting successes include “Mississippi Mud”, “I Surrender, Dear”, & “Wrap Your Troubles in Dreams”, which were all introduced (on the radio) by Bing.
 Barris died Dec 13 1962 at age 57.